No Products in the Cart

 You can carry these mini suns around to cheer you up, even in a gloomy winter season.
 But remember, there is no alternative to natural sunlight.
 So soak it all while the sun shines.

-And when the summer comes, be ready.
-The first best part about summer is being on the beach.
-And the second best part is the insane amount of vitamin D you get in just 10-20 minutes of outdoor sunlight exposure.
+When the summer comes, be ready.
+The first and best part of summer is being on the beach.
+And the second-best part is the insane amount of vitamin D you get from just 10-20 minutes of outdoor sunlight exposure.
 For the same amount of vitamin D, you need to be out for almost 2 hours in the winter season.

 Sunscreen lotions should be the most important item in your backpack when you go for that much-needed tan.
-Make sure that your sunscreen is from a good brand that is non-toxic and benzene free, and has an SPF (Sun Protection Factor) of 30 or more.
-Keep applying after every 1-2 hours, especially after a swim or a short beach volleyball session.
+Make sure that your sunscreen is from a good brand that is non-toxic, benzene-free, and has an SPF (Sun Protection Factor) of 30 or more.
+Keep applying every 1-2 hours, especially after a swim or a short beach volleyball session.

 This is one question that every person who is outdoors should ask.
 But it also depends on the location and your skin type.
 The major concern from sunbathing is the risk of exposing oneself to UV rays.

 Contrary to popular opinion, UV rays are not at their peak during the summer heat.
 While it is true that UVB radiation gains its strength from the distance and angle of the sun from the earth, one can face it in the winter season as well.
-So even when you are skiing in the Alps or swimming in Hawaii, or simply chilling on a Caribbean beach, UV rays can affect you.
+So, even when you are skiing in the Alps, swimming in Hawaii, or simply chilling on a Caribbean beach, UV rays can affect you.

 The best way is to check the UV index before you go out.
 Or rather, check how sensitive your skin could be against UV rays.
 As you reach an area with a higher UV index, you need to protect yourself.
-In general, UV rays are at their strongest from 11 AM to 3 PM.
+In general, UV rays are at their strongest from 11 AM to 3 p.m.
 But if it's a cloudy day, you can still be out without thinking much about UV exposure.
-But you still need to be mindful.
+You still need to be mindful, though.

 Related blog posts: